ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 # Deploy from Red Hat Marketplace
 {: #deploy-ocp-rhm}

 The Red Hat Marketplace can be used to deploy the {{site.data.keyword.blockchainfull}} Platform 2.5.2 operator onto a Kubernetes cluster on OpenShift Container Platform 4.4+.
-This operator can be used to deploy instances of the Certificate Authority (CA), peer, and ordering nodes, as well as the {{site.data.keyword.blockchainfull_notm}} Platform console that can be used to manage the blockchain components on your network.
+This operator deploys instances of the certificate authority (CA), peer, ordering nodes and the {{site.data.keyword.blockchainfull_notm}} Platform console that uses to manage the blockchain components on your network.
 This deployment option is available for OpenShift clusters that are running in {{site.data.keyword.cloud_notm}} or your cloud.
 {:shortdesc}

 ## What is the Red Hat Marketplace?
 {: #deploy-ocp-rhm-whatis}

-The Red Hat Marketplace is available directly from your OpenShift web console and provides an open cloud catalog that makes it easier to discover and access certified software for container-based environments in public clouds.
+The Red Hat Marketplace is available directly from your OpenShift web console.
+It provides an open cloud catalog that makes it easier to discover and access certified software for container-based environments in public clouds.
 With automated deployment, software is immediately available to deploy on any Red Hat OpenShift cluster, providing a fast, integrated experience.
 Discover and buy certified software, and quickly deploy.
 Access open source and proprietary software, with responsive support, streamlined billing and contracting, simplified governance, and single-dashboard visibility across clouds.
 Built in partnership by Red Hat and {{site.data.keyword.IBM_notm}}, this marketplace helps organizations deliver enterprise software and improve workload portability.

 The marketplace provides a simplified alternative method for deploying an instance of the {{site.data.keyword.blockchainfull_notm}} Platform to your cluster instead of the [manual deployment steps](/docs/blockchain-sw-252?topic=blockchain-sw-252-deploy-ocp) or by using [Ansible playbook](/docs/blockchain-sw-252?topic=blockchain-sw-252-ansible) scripts.

 With just a few simple steps, you can get started with the {{site.data.keyword.blockchainfull_notm}} Platform.
 After you install the operator to your OpenShift project, you can create a subscription that allows you to deploy the blockchain console UI.

-Currently, you cannot deploy Certificate Authorities (CAs), peers, and ordering nodes directly, you should use the console to deploy those nodes instead.
-This tutorial only includes instructions for installing the console.
+Currently, you cannot deploy certificate authorities (CAs), peers, and ordering nodes directly, then, use the console to deploy those nodes instead.
+This tutorial includes only instructions for installing the console.
 {: important}

 To learn more about the Marketplace see the [Red Hat documentation](https://marketplace.redhat.com){: external}.